MatheusMAssis/Leaguepedia-Scrapper/README.md

-# Social Pulse
+# Leaguepedia Scrapper
-### Analytics & Monitoring
+### Player Statistics

-Note: remember to set the PYTHONPATH for the project as <path/to/folder/social_pulse>
+Note: remember to set the PYTHONPATH for the project as <path/to/folder/leaguepedia_scrapper>